analytehealth/django-analytics/README.md

 Change Log
 ----------
+- 0.6
+  - Added Location model object.
+This will allow geocoding of IP addresses on a periodic basis, since IP addresses change over time.

 - 0.5
   - Fix for issue #1 - capture view raises TypeError
   - Fix for issue #2 - allow for use of HTTP_X_FORWARDED_FOR header